Cross River Tram: Cancellation

 On 18 July 2007, Mayor of London Ken Livingstone told the London Assembly that he had asked TfL to consider splitting the implementation by building the southern section in advance of the northern section; it was not, however, clear where such a split would be.
 In May 2008, Livingstone's successor as mayor, Boris Johnson, announced that he intended to review the project in light of the lack of central government funding for the planned route.

 On 6 November 2008, Transport for London announced that the Cross River Tram would not be built.
 In a statement, it said: "Given the lack of funding available to implement the project and the likelihood of not securing additional third party funding, TfL is not in a position to develop the scheme any further."
 The £1.3bn project was cancelled in 2008 as part of a move to save £2.4bn of transport-related funds.
-Official announcements from TfL in 2009 stated that the project was "on hold", and that TfL would be explore alternative schemes, including increased capacity on Underground lines.
+Announcements from TfL in 2009 stated that the project was "on hold", and that TfL would explore alternative schemes, including increased capacity on Underground lines.